Artwork at the Fanconia Sculpture Park

 Cost

 The Franconia Sculpture Park is always free.
 They accept donations at the gate to help fund the artwork.
-They also have golf carts around to help you get around the park, for a recommended donation of $10.
-But it’s not required.
-They are available, first come first serve.
-The park is open to the public from dusk to dawn, 365 days a year.
+They also have golf carts to help you get around the park, for a recommended donation of $10.
+It’s not required.
+Carts are first come, first served.
+The park is open from dawn to dusk, 365 days a year.

 Getting there

 The Franconia Sculpture Park is hard to miss, due to the size of the sculptures.
-They are located at the intersection of highway 8 and highway 95, 8 miles west of Taylors Falls.
-Parking is free from the lot.
+It is at the intersection of Highway 8 and Highway 95, 8 miles west of Taylors Falls.
+Parking is free in the lot.

 Tips for your visit

-• For a more interactive time, take one of their Walking Tours.
-They run from April through November, Monday through Friday and cost $4 per person.
-The tours are led by artists to help you learn more about the park.
+• For a more interactive time, take one of their walking tours.
+They run April through November, Monday through Friday, and cost $4 per person.
+Tours are led by artists.

-• Dress appropriately for the weather.
-The entire park is outdoors and they are open rain or shine.
+• Dress for the weather.
+The entire park is outdoors and open rain or shine.

-• Don’t leave your puppies in the car, they are welcome to enjoy the park as well.
-Just make sure to clean up after them.
+• Don’t leave your dogs in the car.
+They are welcome in the park; please clean up after them.

-• Head over to their website and check out their children’s art workshops.
-They will get to build their own creations.
+• Check their website for children’s art workshops.
+Kids can build their own creations.

 Other things to do near Franconia Sculpture Park

-The Franconia Sculpture Park is situated between Taylors Falls and Chisago City.
+The Franconia Sculpture Park is between Taylors Falls and Chisago City.
 My favorite stop is Winehaven Winery in Chisago City.
-You can stop at them on the way into our out of town.
-Make sure to get a glass of their famous Honey Wine.
-During the summer months, chill out on the patio and enjoy views of the vineyard overlooking the lake.
+Stop on the way in or out of town.
+Try their famous Honey Wine.
+In summer, chill on the patio and enjoy vineyard and lake views.

-Also, head into Taylors Falls and explore Interstate Park.
-They have great hiking trails and you’ll watch rock climbers in action.
-It’s relatively a low-cost activity.
-If you want to spend a little more, I also recommend doing a ride down the St. Croix River Valley with Taylors Falls Scenic Boat Tours.
+Head into Taylors Falls and explore Interstate Park.
+They have great hiking trails and you can watch rock climbers in action.
+It’s a low-cost activity.
+If you want to spend a little more, take a ride down the St. Croix River Valley with Taylors Falls Scenic Boat Tours.

-For more ideas on the area, make sure to check out: How to spend a weekend in Taylors Falls.
+For more ideas in the area, check out How to Spend a Weekend in Taylors Falls.

-If you only have an hour to explore the Frontenac Sculpture Park, grab one of the self-guided maps from the information booth.
-It will highlight some of the best things to check out.
-If you have a few dollars, drop some in to help support the park and encourage the park to keep going.
+If you only have an hour to explore the Franconia Sculpture Park, grab a self-guided map from the information booth.
+It highlights the best pieces to check out.
+If you can, drop in a few dollars to support the park and keep it going.

 Similar Posts